patrick-llgc/Learning-Deep-Learning/paper_notes/faf.md

 More robust to occlusion and sparse data at range.
 It also runs real-time at 33 FPS.

+[IntentNet](intentnet.md) is heavily inspired by [Fast and Furious](faf.md) (also by Uber ATG).
+Both combines perception, tracking and prediction by generating bbox with waypoints.
+In comparison, IntentNet extends the horizon from 1s to 3s, predicts discrete high level behaviors, and uses map information.

 #### Key ideas
 - Two fusion strategies:
 	- Early fusion: fuse time dimension from the beginning.
 This is essentially doing a temporal averaging of all frames.